India-U.S. deal revives WTO and hope of world trade reform

 | NEW DELHI/WASHINGTON/GENEVA

-NEW DELHI/WASHINGTON/GENEVA India and the United States settled a dispute on Thursday that had paralysed the World Trade Organization and risked derailing a $1 trillion (0.63 trillion pounds) package of reforms of global customs procedures.
+NEW DELHI/WASHINGTON/GENEVA India and the United States settled a dispute on Thursday that had paralyzed the World Trade Organization and risked derailing a $1 trillion package of reforms of global customs procedures.

 The deal, which needs to be backed by all 160 WTO members, has resurrected hopes that the trade body can now push through those reforms, opening the way up for further negotiations.